+She also oversees the programming of Republic Square, our annual Holiday Stroll, and other activations projects throughout downtown.
 Before joining the Downtown Alliance in 2016, Mandi spent 16 years working in the events and entertainment industry across various marketing and sponsorship sales roles.
 She spent 13 years with AEG Live as the Director of Partnerships for the Verizon Theatre at Grand Prairie and The Palladium Ballroom.
 Mandi also spent a year at The Dallas Morning News as their Product Strategist & Client Engagement Manager focusing on building strategic revenue driven partnerships across all TDMN products and news brands.
 Mandi has a Bachelor’s degree in Marketing from Texas A&M University.

-Her favorite thing about downtown is the important history that each street, park and building holds within.
 Outside of work, she can usually be found enjoying live music with friends playing outdoors with her family.

 Michele Van Hyfte, AIA, LEED AP